Leslie Van Houten

 Leslie Louise Van Houten (born August 23, 1949) is an American convicted murderer and former member of the Manson Family.
-During her time with Manson's group, she was known by aliases such as Louella Alexandria, Leslie Marie Sankston, Linda Sue Owens, and Lulu.

 Van Houten was arrested and charged in relation to the 1969 murders of Leno and Rosemary LaBianca.
 Van Houten was convicted and sentenced to death, but a 1972 California Supreme Court ruling found the death penalty unconstitutional, resulting in her sentence being commuted to life in prison.
 Her conviction was overturned in a 1976 appellate court decision that granted her a retrial.
 Her second trial ended with a deadlocked jury and a mistrial.
 At her third trial in 1978, she was convicted of two counts of murder and one count of conspiracy and sentenced to seven years to life in prison.
-After spending 53 years in prison that included two dozen parole hearings and parole rejections by two California governors, Van Houten was paroled in 2023.
+After spending 53 years in prison and 24 parole hearings, including five that recommended parole (2016–2021) but were vetoed by two California governors, Van Houten was paroled in 2023 when the courts overturned the fifth veto.

 Early life

 Van Houten was born on August 23, 1949, in the Los Angeles suburb of Altadena to Paul Van Houten and Jane (née Edwards).
 Her father is of Dutch descent, and her mother is of Irish, English, Scottish, and German descent.
 She grew up in a middle-class churchgoing family along with an older brother and two adopted siblings, a brother and a sister, who were Korean.
 Her mother and father divorced when she was 14.
 She began smoking marijuana, and around the age of 15, began taking LSD.
-At 17, she ran away with her boyfriend, but returned to complete high school, graduating from Monrovia High School (in Monrovia, California) in 1967.
+At 17, she ran away with her boyfriend.
+She returned to complete high school, graduating from Monrovia High School in Monrovia, California in 1967.

 According to Van Houten, she discovered that she was pregnant and was ordered by her mother to undergo an abortion and bury the fetus in their backyard.
 Van Houten stated that after that event, she felt very removed from her mother and harbored intense anger toward her.
 She had a period of interest in yoga and took a year-long secretarial course, but became a hippie, living at a commune.